POSITION TITLE: Clinical Coordinator

 SALARY: $72,257 – $90,321 annually, depending on qualifications and experience

 START DATE: October 12, 2020

 SCHEDULE: General hours are Monday-Friday 8:30am-4:30pm.
 Weekend and afternoon shifts may be required on occasion.
 Administrative/Clinical On-Call will be shared with the ACT Team Leader.
 Details to be determined.

-RainCity Housing and Support Society is looking for an experienced mental health professional to assume a leadership position within our Housing First Assertive Community Treatment (ACT) Team.
+RainCity Housing and Support Society is looking for an experienced mental health professional with a registration through a BC College (RN, NP, RPN, OT, & MSW) to assume a leadership position within our Housing First Assertive Community Treatment (ACT) Team.
 The ideal candidate is experienced, thoughtful and passionate about recovery for people with serious mental illness; their creativity and flexibility exemplifies the ‘can do’ attitude of ACT model; their leadership style is grounded in collaborative practices that promote curiosity, commitment, and the development of new ideas and skills.